 Tucson and the outlying Southern Arizona area have plenty of museums to keep you cool on a hot afternoon.
 We have written reviews, stories and events on several of them below.
 Many are of interest to kids.
 You may access these features from the Table of Contents below or scroll down to browse the excerpts.

 We have several videos on the most prominent of these museums.
-Use the Arrows to scroll through these videos.
+Use the Arrows in the slideshow to scroll through these videos.

 Scroll down to peruse our posts on the museums.
 There are several pages, just click on the page number at the bottom or an excerpt to view more information on the museum of interest.